fkirc/skip-duplicate-actions/README.md

 ### Option 3: Cancellation-only

-If you do not care about the duplicate-skip-functionality, then you can simply ignore the `should_skip`-output.
+If you do not care about the skip-features, then you can simply ignore the `should_skip`-output.
 In this case, the integration reduces to three lines:

 ```yml